 How to Monitor Storage Performance with a Single Application

 My organization has multiple storage solutions with different models for the same vendor, and different models across different vendors.
-Each product has its own set of tools for monitoring and managing.
+Each product has its own set of management tools for storage monitoring, capacity planning and storage management.
 However, this is a headache because we have to keep bouncing between the tools in order to look at everything.
-Is there a solution that handles the major vendors in a single application?
+Is there a storage monitoring solution that handles performance monitoring for the major vendors in a single application?

-There are solutions on the market to handle this sort of problem.
-One of them is SolarWinds’ Storage Resource Monitor, which has a useful interface, operates with the major vendors and their offerings, and gives you a good view on performance, including predictive analysis to help you plan to avoid capacity and performance problems.
+There are storage monitoring solutions on the market to handle this sort of problem.
+One of them is SolarWinds’ Storage Resource Monitor, which has a useful interface, operates with the major storage systems (EMC, Dell, NetApp, Pure Storage, IBM, HP, Hitachi, etc.) and their SAN and NAS offerings, and gives you a good view on performance, including predictive analysis to help you plan to avoid storage capacity and performance problems in real-time.
 Let’s take a look at what it can do.

-Most vendor products have fallen into one of two categories:
+Most vendor monitoring tools fallen into one of two categories:

 - Client which needs to be installed on administrator workstations